IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 *   Core RAG Pipeline Implementation.

 ## Active Task(s):
-*   ### Task ID / Name: `RAG-001` - Implement Data Ingestion and MongoDB Vector Store Setup
-    *   #### Detailed Description & Business Context:
-        This task focused on setting up the foundational components for data ingestion and vector storage within our RAG pipeline.
-This included identifying initial data sources for Litecoin information, developing modules to ingest and process this data, generating embeddings using Google Text Embedding 004, and storing these embeddings in MongoDB Atlas Vector Search.
-The multi-source ingestion framework is now complete in terms of code, but requires environment setup and testing.
-    *   #### Acceptance Criteria:
-        1. A new directory `backend/data_ingestion/` is created.
-        2.  `pymongo` and `langchain-google-genai` are added to `backend/requirements.txt`.
-        3.  `backend/data_ingestion/litecoin_docs_loader.py` is created with a function to load sample Litecoin documentation (e.g., from a local markdown file or a small, static text).
-        4.  `backend/data_ingestion/embedding_processor.py` is created to handle text splitting and generate embeddings using Google Text Embedding 004.
-        5.  `backend/data_ingestion/vector_store_manager.py` is created to manage connections to MongoDB Atlas and insert/retrieve vector embeddings.
-        6. A standalone script `backend/ingest_data.py` is created to orchestrate the data loading, embedding, and storage process, now supporting multiple sources via command-line arguments.
-        7. The ingestion script runs successfully without errors and populates the MongoDB Atlas collection with embedded data from various sources.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Milestone 3: Core RAG Pipeline Implementation (Data Ingestion, Embedding, Retrieval, Generation)
-    *   #### Status: Development Complete - Ready for Testing

 *   ### Task ID / Name: `RAG-002` - Implement Retriever for RAG Pipeline
     *   #### Detailed Description & Business Context: